Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 25 Juli 2025 03.31.11 UTC
+- WIB: Jumat, 25 Juli 2025 04.28.52 UTC
-- WITA: Jumat, 25 Juli 2025 04.31.11 UTC
+- WITA: Jumat, 25 Juli 2025 05.28.52 UTC
-- WIT: Jumat, 25 Juli 2025 05.31.11 UTC
+- WIT: Jumat, 25 Juli 2025 06.28.52 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: inspirational
+Kategori: technology